 To understand the GMAT score you’ll need to obtain for a top school, the best thing to do is look at average GMAT scores for top programs.
 As you can see from running down this list, they all tend to be above 700–sometimes well above 700, as in the case of Columbia (an average of 732!).

 Put this in terms of percentiles using the chart above.
-A 700 on the GMAT is in the 88th percentile, while a 732 would be around the 96th percentile.
+A 700 on the classic edition of the GMAT is in the 87th percentile, while a 732 would be around the 96th percentile.
 From this information, we can draw the conclusion that top schools need top scores.

 Rankings don’t correspond precisely to score percentiles—but in this case, it’s pretty fair to say that if you’re applying to a top-10 school, a score in the top 10% of GMAT test-takers (i.e. placing you in the 90th percentile above) is definitely a helpful tool.